Best Cookware for Small Kitchens

 Flat lids are stackable and take up less room than the standard rounded ones.
 Flat lids with handles on the side are very efficient space-savers.
 (Calphalon Premier Hard Anodized Nonstick Space Saving cookware set 11-Piece).

-The lids with a looped handle have more options for storage.
+The lids with a looped handle have multiple options for storage.
 They can be hung, while lids with nobs need to be placed in a drawer or require a special lid rack.

 6. Multi-sized lids

 Stove-to-oven cookware allows you to start your meal on the stovetop and finish it in the oven.
 Possible limiting factors for use in the oven are insulated handles, nonstick coating, and plastic lid knobs.
-Cookware with metal handles can withstand higher heat, but make sure to use oven gloves or silicone handle covers when you take the pan from the stove or take it out of the oven.
-Cookware that can go straight from stove to oven makes it possible to accommodate your cooking needs while using fewer cookware items.
+Cookware with metal handles can withstand higher heat, but make sure to use oven gloves or silicone handle covers when you take the pan from the stove or out of the oven.
+Cookware that can go straight from stove to oven can accommodate your cooking needs with fewer cookware pieces.

 Cookware Sets vs Individual Cookware Items

-Buying sets of cookware increases the possibility of storing all pieces neatly.
+Buying sets of cookware gives you the possibility to store all pieces neatly.
 Buying individual pots and pans generally results in less convenient storage.
+A multi-purpose pan is an exception and can help you save space in your kitchen cabinet by eliminating unnecessary cooking utensils.